-Just days after President Obama acceded to Iraq’s wishes and announced that all US troops would be out of Iraq by January 1, Michele Bachmann has already pivoted to slamming the George W. Bush–installed pro-Tehran government in Baghdad.
+Just days after President Obama acceded to Iraq’s wishes and announced that all U.S. troops would be out of Iraq by Jan.
+1, Michele Bachmann has already pivoted to slamming the George W. Bush-installed pro-Tehran government in Baghdad.
 Meanwhile, the Obama administration, too, is telling Iran: “We’re ready for ya.”

 Bachmann, a know-nothing on foreign policy, allowed herself this outburst:

 “We are there [in Iraq] as the nation that liberated these people.
 And that’s the thanks that the United States is getting after 4,400 lives were expended and over $800 billion?
 And so on the way out, we’re being kicked out of the country?”